There is an uncertain line in the sand on he radical right between legitimate nationalism and unacceptable racism.

 Any radical organisation necessarily teeters on the brink of legitimacy, and each party is keen to distance itself from those it perceives as veering too extremely from the security of the populist centre-right.
 The result is perpetual infighting between parties, factions and individual members.

 Thus Nigel Farage is distancing himself from the alliance of Wilders and Le Pen: they in turn distance themselves from Golden Dawn, the violent but increasingly popular neo-Nazi party from Greece.
 Jobbik have also distanced themselves from the slightly more open violence of Golden Dawn: but the French National Front distance themselves from the slightly more open anti-Semitism of Jobbik.

 It goes on.
 Le Pen’s supporters are wary of Wilder’s open anti-Semitism.
 An anti-Moroccan speech he made last week may cost him dearly, as support at home plummets.
 Nikki Sinclaire left UKIP because she could not stomach the policies of their current comrades in the EFD.

 The right-wing is a bafflingly complex place, where populist euro-sceptics rub shoulders with radical ethno-nationalists.
 There is an uncertain line in the sand between legitimate nationalism and unacceptable racism, and when parties or individuals cross it then they are cut loose from the uneasy nationalist consensus.

 Yet despite this, there is unprecedented consensus and compromise amongst the far right, spreading from Hungary to England via the corridors of the European Union.
 The aftermath of the 2014 EU elections will be the best indication yet of whether the far right is truly learning to work as a cohesive whole.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.